Aditya-1998k/Python/Metaprogramming/Context Managers.md

     def __exit__(self, exc_type, exc_val, exc_tb):
         # cleanup code (always runs, even if there’s an error)
+        if exc_type or exc_val:
+              return False  # Raise Exception outside
+        else:
-        return False  # if True, suppresses the exception
+              return True # Raise No exception outside (event if exc_tb is there)
 ```
 When Python exits a with block, it always calls `__exit__`.
 If an exception occurred inside the block, Python passes details of the exception into these three arguments: